Recycle batteries, mobile phones and light bulbs

 Where to find our recycling stations

-Old household batteries, mobile phones, small light bulbs (excluding fluorescent tubes) and small electronics (less than 11cm wide) can be taken to recycling stations at one of the locations below.
+Old household batteries, mobile phones, small light bulbs (excluding fluorescent tubes) and small electronics (less than 11cm wide and 30cm long) can be taken to recycling stations at one of the locations below.

 Customer service centres